vippsas/vipps-partner/README.md

      - [ ] Documentation for merchants regarding how to configure and use the module
      - [ ] FAQ for merchants
 - [ ] Provide one pilot customer to verify the integration in production environment (send organization number and name)
-- [ ] Describe how your integration have been set up with a link to a demo, or provide screenshots.
+- [ ] Describe how your integration has been set up with a link to a demo, or provide screenshots.

-When the integration checklist is completed, notify Vipps Integration [integration@vipps.no](integration@vipps.no) as described in the checklist with `orderId` examples from test environment, pilot customer info and description of the implemented solution.
+When the integration checklist is completed, notify Vipps Integration [integration@vipps.no](integration@vipps.no) as described in the checklist with `orderId` examples from the test environment, pilot customer info and description of the implemented solution.

 Vipps Integration will verify the integration, and contact the partner.